OGRECave/ogre/Docs/src/high-level-programs.md

 When you do this, all SubEntities with the same material will be batched together. %Ogre will create and populate an instance buffer with the world matrices of the instances.
 This buffer is provided in the `TEXCOORD1` attribute (also consuming `TEXCOORD2` and `TEXCOORD3`) to the vertex shader.

 When batching, all instances are rendered in a single draw-call.
-All per-renderable operations
+All per-renderable operations are only performed with the first SubMesh of the batch.

 Therefore the following features are not supported:
 - `start_light` and `iteration` (all instances share the same lights)